kaayce/fetch-fe/README.md

 - User can filter by breed and age
 - User can select favourite dogs
 - Users can get a match from their favourite dogs

+## Limitations

+**Note: Issue with the API for "/locations/search"**

+- The API documentation specifies the request body as `LocationSearchParams`, but the API actually expects an array of zip codes instead.
+- Whenever I expect to pass a record in the request body it fails, it seems the API instead expects an array instead.